yireo/yireo-slides/slides/mug/zurich/pwa.md

 ---
 # Why React?
-- Most popular JS library of this moment
+~ Most popular JS library of this moment
+~ Learning curve much smaller than M2 frontend
+~ Rich community
+~ More devs available than for M2
+~ Or would Vue have been a better choice?

 ---
+class: center, middle
+### Nah, Vue is for Polish people

+---
 # Current state of PWA
-- GraphQL
+~ GraphQL
-- PWA Studio
+~ PWA Studio

 ---
 class: center, middle